alexpetrov/kmg/README.md

 We have to read, listen, watch, but as far as I can see, there are not so much people doing it.
 And I understand why.
 It is not so trivial to come up with decision: what to invest first in any particular moment of your career.
 Especially in the beginning of your path.

-From my practice of being trainer of software developers I know that you can read some essential books to accelerate your professional growth significantly.
+From my practice of being a software developers trainer I know that you can read some essential books to accelerate your professional growth significantly.

 And around the middle of 2013 I came up with the idea of *Knowledge Media Guide* application.
 It is obviously possible to systematize essential *Knowledge Medium* by *Specialization* and recommend it to professionals just in time they need it most.